sayan82/bmicalculator/README.md

 # bmicalculator
  This app is built with Flutter

-This application helps people check the probability of being attacked by Covid-19 virus.
-This app will help people to take Some important precautions to prevent this virus.
+This application helps user to follow up their BMI.They can use their height and weight to calculate their BMI.

 # ScreenShots